Crewe Works: Modern ownership

-Crewe Works became a part of British Rail Engineering Limited when the former BR Workshops were set up as a separate business in 1969 and was privatised in 1989.
+Crewe Works became a part of British Rail Engineering Limited, when the former BR Workshops were set up as a separate business in 1969 and was privatised in 1989.
 In the mid-1980s, much of the Crewe Works site was cleared and sold for major redevelopment.
-Around this time, British Rail Engineering Limited was sold to ASEA Brown-Boveri, which merged with Daimler Benz in 1996 to form Adtranz.
-Adtranz was itself taken over by Bombardier in 2001.
-Via the sale of Bombardier Transportation to Alstom in January 2021 the plant became part of Alstom UK & Ireland.
+Around this time, British Rail Engineering Limited was sold to ABB.
+By 1996, its railway business merged with Daimler Benz to form Adtranz, which was itself taken over by Bombardier in 2001.
+With the sale of Bombardier Transportation to Alstom in January 2021, the plant became part of Alstom UK & Ireland.

-At its height, Crewe Works employed between 7,000 and 8,000 people; in 2005 fewer than 1,000 remained on site, with a further 270 redundancies announced in November of that year and more cutbacks or even closure possible.
+At its height, Crewe Works employed between 7,000 and 8,000 people; in 2005, fewer than 1,000 remained on site, with a further 270 redundancies announced in November of that year.
 Current work is largely focused on general maintenance and the inspection of seriously damaged stock.
-Much of the site once occupied by the works has been sold off and is now occupied by a supermarket, leisure park and a large new health centre.
-In 2019 another part of Crewe Works was demolished for a new housing estate.
+Much of the site once occupied by the works has been sold off and is now occupied by a supermarket, leisure park and a large health centre.
+In 2019, another part of Crewe Works was demolished for a new housing estate.

-In December 2021 the contract for delivery of HS2 rolling stock was awarded to a partnership between Hitachi Rail and Alstom.
-Alstom's share in manufacturing of the 54 trains will take place at Derby Litchurch Lane Works and Crewe Works.
-All the bogies, which house the wheelsets, will be both assembled and maintained at Alstom's Crewe facility.
+In December 2021, the contract for delivery of HS2 rolling stock was awarded to a partnership between Hitachi Rail and Alstom; the latter's share in the manufacture of the 54 trains will take place at Derby Litchurch Lane Works and Crewe Works.
+All of the bogies, which house the wheelsets, will be both assembled and maintained at Alstom's Crewe facility.